Disclosure / Affiliate Notice:

 Common patterns include:

-- older refrigerators running continuously in the background
+- older refrigerators running continuously

 - tumble dryers used more frequently during colder months